WCOMAB/WCOM.AzurePipelines.YamlTemplates/bicep/README.md

 # Overview

-This is the overview for the documentation relating Bicep templates, used to publish bicep modules to the Azure Container Registry.
+Azure DevOps Pipelines YAML template used to Build, validate, and deploy resources to Azure using bicep templates.
+Publish bicep modules to an Azure Container Registry.

 ## Parameters